CAPTAIN B's

 A Sufi saint named Baba Budan is said to have smuggled seven coffee seeds out of the Yemen port of Mocha by hiding them in his beard.
 These were planted on the sides of the Chandragiri Hills in the Kadur district of present-day Karnataka.
 From there, the Dutch carried the descendants of these seven seeds to Ceylon in (Sri Lanka).
 The plants spread to Java where coffee growing was established on a commercial basis.

 Dutch traders were able to bring some plants home for themselves.
 Soon after , the Mayor of Amsterdam gifted a plant to King Louis XIV.
-This little tree would become the progenitor of billions of Arabica plants in the New World.

 In 1723, after unsuccessful attempts to obtain plants from the authorities, Chevalier Gabriel Mathieu de Clieu stole a shoot and fled by ship across the Atlantic.
 During his trip, de Clieu survived pirate attacks, a storm that nearly sunk his ship, and angry Dutchmen trying to prevent him from completing the journey.
 He nurtured the plant and even shared his water rations in order to keep it alive.